Graylog2/documentation/pages/enterprise/setup.rst

 RPM
 ~~~

-Download the plugins `from the repository <https://packages.graylog2.org/el/stable/2.4/x86_64>`_ and transfer them to the server.
+Download the plugins `from the rpm repository <https://packages.graylog2.org/el/stable/2.4/x86_64>`_ and transfer them to the server.
 Use the following command to install the plugins via rpm.

 ::